Caja China means “Chinese box” in Spanish. This is a misnomer, because the device is actually Cuban, dating back to at least the 1800s.

 The boxes are large, about the size of a blanket chest, and certainly large enough to roast a whole pig in.

-The small one will not hold a whole pig, but will hold a turkey weighing up to 16 pounds (7 kg.)
+- A small one will not hold a whole pig, but will hold a turkey weighing up to 7 kg (16 pounds);

-All the boxes are shipped to you unassembled.
+All the sizes are shipped to you unassembled.
 You can now also buy rotisseries to go in them.

 Before you put the meat in, you put in a rack whose legs rest on the bottom.
 This raises what you are cooking off the bottom.

 The metal lids have two handles.
 You put them on, and then put on top of them a mesh grill that comes with them.
 You put the charcoal on top the mesh grill.
-You will need can need 20 to 30 pounds (9 to 13 kg) of charcoal.
+You will need can need 9 to 13 kg (20 to 30 pounds) of charcoal.

-They are for outside use only, and owing to the heat that will be emitted, need to be at least 5 feet (2 metres) away from anything else.
+They are for outside use only, and owing to the heat that will be emitted, need to be at least 2 meters (5 feet) away from anything else.

 You need insulated gloves to work with it.